 This committee consists of three members, including the Chairperson, and is typically chaired by the Executive Vice President.
 The Committee is established for the purpose of increasing and retaining Chapter membership.
 Specifically, the Committee devises recruitment programs, instructs members on recruiting, updates the Chapter President on membership status, and ensures that new member forms are transmitted to EPA HR and NTEU's National Office.

-This committee consists of the Treasurer and two (2) other members and is established for the purpose of preparing a budget for the fiscal year beginning the first day of July.
+This Committee helps the Chapter Executive Board determine the best use of Chapter funds.
+It consists of the Treasurer and two (2) other members and is established for the purpose of preparing a budget for the fiscal year beginning the first day of July.

 Health & Safety

-We also have several other committees including grievances, auditing, negotiations, professional development, public information, and cooperative management.
+We also have several other committees including grievances, auditing, negotiations, public information, and cooperative management.